Rainbow-CPaaS/Rainbow-S2S-Samples/Building-application-with-Rainbow-OAS.md

 }
 ```

+### Bot implementation guide line

+You are ready to build your own bot in another languae that nodejs.
+Don't hesitate to have a look at generated API docs and code source samples.

+To test your first API call, you can install and setup rainbow-s2s-starterkit-nodejs webhook event manager in a directory :

+>mkdir mys2s_webhook_handler
+> cd mys2s_webhook_handler
+>mys2s_webhook_handler$ npm init
+>mys2s_webhook_handler$ npm install rainbow-s2s-starterkit-nodejs

+Update config/config.json

+Rename s2snode-core-starter.js.sample to s2snode-core-starter.js

+>mys2s_webhook_handler$ mv s2snode-core-starter.js.sample s2snode-core-starter.js

+Start the webhook event handler

+>mys2s_webhook_handler$ node s2snode-core-starter.js

+Test your API call and see if events are returned back by Rainbow

+To connect to Rainbow using your API,your are required to use a callback_url in connection API.
+You can use the callback_url written in /tmp/s2s/s2s_callback_url.json by rainbow-s2s-starterkit-nodejs (section [callback_url role](#callback_url-role))

 ### Start a bot written in another language than NodeJS

-Before all,  get rainbow-s2s-starterkit-nodejs from github if not done.

 [Rainbow-S2S-StarterKit-NodeJS](https://github.com/Rainbow-CPaaS/Rainbow-S2S-StarterKit-NodeJS.git)

 #### Bot that reads callback_url from /tmp/s2s/s2s_callback_url.json (for testing)

+Everything said here has already been mentioned.

+1 - Create an empty NodeJS project

-1 - go to rainbow-s2s-starterkit-nodejs directory
+2 - go to your project directory and install rainbwo-s2s-starterkit-nodejs as already mentioned above.

-3 - run npm s2snode ( the callabck_url will be write in tmp directory as mentioned section [callback_url role](#callback_url-role)
+3 - Start the S2S starterkit core

-4 - start your Bot ( depending on choosen language )
+4 - Start your Bot ( depending on choosen language )

-#### Bot that reads callback_url from command line parameter
+#### Bot that reads callback_url from command line parameter (for testing)

-If your bot reads callback_url from comand line argument ( the preferd method ), you can test it as follow.
+If your bot reads callback_url from comand line argument (the preferd method), you can test it as follow.

+1 - Create an empty NodeJS project (it can be a sub-directory of your Bot)

-1 - go to rainbow-s2s-starterkit-nodejs directory
+2 - go to your project directory and install rainbwo-s2s-starterkit-nodejs

-3 - run npm s2snode
+3 - start rainbow-s2s-starterkit-nodejs.

 The callabck url is printed on standard output when starting rainbow-s2s-starterkit-nodejs.

-4 - start your Bot ( depending on choosen language ) by passing the callback url as parameter.
+4 - start your Bot (depending on choosen language) by passing the callback url as parameter.

-##### Start Rainbow-S2S-StarterKit-NodeJS and your Bot using one single nodejs script.
+##### Start your Bot with raibow-s2s-starterkit-nodejs

-So if you have build a bot that reads command line argument, this one can be loaded by a nodejs script that will also starts raibow-s2s-starterkit-nodejs and pass the callback_url to it.
+So if you have build a bot that reads command line argument, it can be started by raibow-s2s-starterkit-nodejs.

 raibow-s2s-starterkit-nodejs comme with a script ready to use